 Filing an appeal online: Our immigration appeal lawyers will complete the relevant appeal form to submit the notice of appeal, the grounds of appeal and the supporting documents to the First Tier Tribunal (FTT);

-Complying with court directions: Our immigration appeal lawyers will liaise with the first tier tribunal after the filing of the appeal and fully comply with all court directions;
+Complying with court directions: Our immigration appeal lawyers will liaise with the first-tier tribunal after the appeal is filed and fully comply with all court directions.

-Assessment of respondent's bundle: Our immigration appeal lawyers will assess the Home Office Bundle (also known as Respondent's bundle);
+Assessment of the respondent's bundle: Our immigration appeal lawyers will assess the Home Office Bundle (also known as the Respondent's bundle).

-Preparing the Appellant's bundle of documents: Our immigration appeal lawyers will prepare the indexed and paginated appeal bundles of all the supporting documents and file the same with the court and the Home Office Presenting Officers Unit (HOPOU);
+Preparing the Appellant's bundle of documents: Our immigration appeal lawyers will prepare the indexed and paginated appeal bundle of all supporting documents and file it with the court and the Home Office Presenting Officers Unit (HOPOU).

 Follow-up work: Our immigration appeal lawyers will do all the follow-up work until a written determination (decision) of your immigration appeal is received from the court.